jouellnyc/BB-ESP32-KIOSK/README.md

 |<img src="images/orange.png" width="200"/>|

 #### What
-- Build your own MLB team kiosk  for your favorite team on a tiny device - all in for $15 or less...
+- Build your own MLB team kiosk  for your favorite team on a tiny device.
 - If it's gametime the kiosk will refresh every 120 seconds.
 - If no game it will wait a few hours and retry.
 - RGB LED (optional) turns RED if your team is losing, GREEN if winning, BLUE if a tie or WHITE if a game is scheduled for later.